nwfistere/jsonParCe/README.md

-# c-json-parser
+# jsonParCe

 ## Description
 A callback based json parser inspired by [nodejs/http-parser](https://github.com/nodejs/http-parser), built in C.

-c-json-parser sets itself apart from most JSON libraries by offering a flexible foundation for building advanced logic.
+jsonParCe sets itself apart from most JSON libraries by offering a flexible foundation for building advanced logic.
 It prioritizes extracting all values from the entire JSON input, rather than focusing on specific keys or indices.
 A prime use case for this library would involve deserializing an entire JSON object into a struct, where each or most JSON values map to a corresponding data member.
 The library employs callbacks to access values from the original JSON object, without performing any datatype manipulation.
 As a result, all values are represented as const char* references with length from the input JSON.

 ## Features
  - Supports UTF-8, UTF-16LE, UTF-16BE, UTF-32LE, and UTF-32BE input*